Alternatively, an audio version of this article is available below for your convenience

 IEC 60287 is the foundational standard for current-carrying capacity calculations, providing the complete thermal methodology for establishing continuous current ratings based on conductor material properties, installation environment, and heat dissipation conditions.
 It forms the computational basis for the ampacity values and derating methodology presented throughout this guide and should be the primary reference for any engineer performing first-principles busbar thermal calculations outside the scope of standard manufacturer tables.

 IEC 61439 series governs low-voltage switchgear and controlgear assemblies and defines temperature rise limits, test verification methods, and performance requirements applicable to busbar systems within enclosed equipment.
-It establishes the 75 °C maximum conductor temperature and 40 °C maximum temperature rise above the 35 °C reference ambient that are referenced at each stage of the sizing process in this guide.
+Table 6 of IEC 61439-1 names 70 K for terminals intended for external conductors; for the busbars themselves it sets no single numeric cap, deferring instead to conductor strength, the insulation in contact with the bar, and the effect on adjacent equipment.
 Compliance with IEC 61439 is mandatory for switchgear manufacturers supplying equipment to European and international markets.

 IEC 60865-1 provides the calculation methods for determining the thermal and mechanical effects of short circuit currents on busbars and their support structures, including the adiabatic formula used in Step 5 of the sizing process.
 This standard governs both the minimum cross-section required for fault withstand and the mechanical forces imposed on busbar support insulators under peak fault current conditions.
 On the North American side, NEC Article 408 defines requirements for switchboards, switchgear, and panelboards — covering busbar material specifications, minimum sizing, current ratings, and insulation requirements applicable to installations within US jurisdiction.
 NEMA standards complement UL 891 for dead-front switchboard construction, addressing conductor sizing and assembly requirements within the US regulatory framework.
 Engineers must identify which standard framework governs their specific project jurisdiction at the outset and ensure all calculations, reference tables, material specifications, and installation practices align consistently with that framework throughout the entire design process.